JAlcocerT/JAlcocerT/content/blog/dev-web-adminpanel.md

 **Tl;DR**

-Is it possible to have something better than Streamlit and Pocketbase for the quickest data visualization and backend ever?
+Is it possible to have something better than Streamlit and Pocketbase for the quickest data visualization  / SaaS PoC and backend ever?

 **Intro**